 - There is a high degree of uncertainty about future levels of funding for local government.
 However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.
 The Council is satisfied that its financial management procedures are robust and that it has sufficient reserves to mitigate any adverse economic trends. - The Council revalues its Investment Properties and its General Fund Operational Land and Buildings on a five yearly rolling cycle (apart from Investment Properties with a value over £100k which are valued annually) in accordance with RICS and CIPFA guidance.
 It is not considered feasible or financially viable to value all assets annually and the Council has implemented a desk top review process to assess whether or not the valuation held on the balance sheet is materially different from that if an actual year end valuation had taken place.
-This assessment has identified an estimated increase of £1,150k (1.97%) against the operational asset base of £58.269m, and £1,713k (6.92%) against the investment property asset base of £24.75m.
+This assessment has identified an estimated increase of £1.92m (3.48%) against the operational asset base of £55.28m, and £834k (3.7%) against the investment property asset base of £22.55m.
 This is considered to be immaterial and no adjustment has been made to the balance sheet.
 The current revaluation policy (including frequency, methodology and classifications) states that any material changes to asset valuations will be adjusted in the interim period as they occur. - The Council's 50:50 ownership (with Kent County Council) of East Kent Opportunities LLP is accounted for as a joint operation under IFRS 11 Joint Arrangements.
-If EKO were to cease operations the council would retain ownership of the land it originally contributed to the partnership currently valued at £6.812m and would be required to repay its share of the cost of construction of the Spine Road £2.775m.
+If EKO were to cease operations the council would retain ownership of the land it originally contributed to the partnership currently valued at £1.825m and would be required to repay its share of the cost of construction of the Spine Road £2.964m.
 The Council's accounts reflect these risks and rewards. - Dreamland is considered to be the oldest surviving pleasure park in Great Britain (dating back to the British railway boom of the early 1860's) and has been restored specifically as a vintage site.
 The amusement park is regarded as a heritage asset in these accounts as it is essential to provide the heritage dreamland activities/services from the site, which is held and maintained principally for its contribution to knowledge and culture.
 The specific site is an integral part of the heritage experience (being the original location of the park) as are certain features of the site such as the iconic Grade II Listed Scenic Railway and cinema complex.
 Given that the amusement park is a specialist asset providing a unique heritage experience, it is measured at historical cost as it is not practicable to obtain a valuation at a cost which is commensurate with the benefits to users of these accounts.
-The Dreamland building is included in these accounts as an asset under construction and, on completion, it is intended that it will be accounted for in the same way as described above for the park.
+The Dreamland building is included in these accounts as an asset under construction and on completion the asset classification will be reviewed.

-4. Assumptions made about the Future and other Major Sources of Estimation Uncertainty
+3. Assumptions made about the Future and other Major Sources of Estimation Uncertainty